 Share capital of the Bank is represented by ordinary shares.
-At 31 December 2015 and 2014, all of the Bank's outstanding ordinary shares were fully paid in.
-All ordinary shares have a nominal value of RR 50 thousand per share (2014: RR 50 thousand per share) and rank equally.
+At 31 December 2016 and 2015, all of the Bank's outstanding ordinary shares were fully paid in.
+All ordinary shares have a nominal value of RR 50 thousand per share (2015: RR 50 thousand per share).
 Each share carries one vote.